mohamednageh17/Thmanyah-Podcast-Task/README.md

 ### API Configuration

-Base URLs are configured in `apiurl.properties`:
+Base URLs are configured in `apiurl.properties` (must be included at real projects for security wise):

 ```properties
 BASE_URL="https://api-v2-b2sit6oh3a-uc.a.run.app/"